kanidm/concread/README.md

 really only update small amounts of data at a time consistently.
 It also means that you don't have transactional behaviours.
 While this is great for queues, it's not so good for a tree or hashmap where you want the state to be consistent from the state to the end of an operation.
+In the few places that lock free trees exist, they have the properly that as each thread is updating the tree, the changes are visibile immediately to all other readers.
+Your data could change before you know it.

-Mutexs and RwLock on the other hand allow much more complex structures to be protected, but they cause stalls on other threads waiting to access them.
-RwLock for example can see large delays if a reader won't yield!
+Mutexs and RwLock on the other hand allow much more complex structures to be protected.
+The guarantee that all readers see the same data, always, and that writers are the only writer.
+But they cause stalls on other threads waiting to access them.
+RwLock for example can see large delays if a reader won't yield, and OS policy can cause reader/writer to starve if the priority favours the other.

 Concurrently readable structures sit in between these two points.
 They provide multiple concurrent readers, with transactional behaviour, while allowing single